risingwavelabs/risingwave-docs/docs/sql/commands/sql-describe.md

 ---
 id: sql-describe
 title: DESCRIBE
-description: Get information about the columns in a table, source, or materialized view.
+description: Get information about the columns in a table, source, sink, view, or materialized view.
 slug: /sql-describe
 ---
 <head>
   <link rel="canonical" href="https://docs.risingwave.com/docs/current/sql-describe/" />
 </head>

-Use the `DESCRIBE` command to view columns in the specified table, source, or materialized view.
+Use the `DESCRIBE` command to view columns in the specified table, source, sink, view, or materialized view.

 `DESCRIBE` is a shortcut for [`SHOW COLUMNS`](sql-show-columns.md).